thestackcollective/front-end-curriculum/lessons/module-2/workflow-prs-and-github-communication.md

 <section class="note">
 ### Keeping your issues up to date!

 Having an up-to-date list of issues indicates to potential employers that you're aware of what could be improved, and that you plan on continuing to maintain the project in the future.
-Keep this in mind as you continue to build out projects at Turing.
+Keep this in mind as you continue to build out projects at TheStackCollective.
 If there are bugs or future features you want to build out, include them as GH issues!
 </section>